Bikatr7/Kudasai/README.md

 Simply run Kudasai.py which will take a few seconds to load, enter a txt file path to the text you wish to translate, and then insert a replacement json file path if you wish to use one.
 If you do not wish to use a replacement json file, you can simply input whatever and Kudasai will skip preprocessing and go straight to translation.

+Can also run webgui.py for a web gui which is simpler and non-linear.

 After preprocessing is completed (if triggered), you will be prompted to run the translation modules.

 I recommend using Kijiku as it is vastly superior.